 The New Hampshire 4-H Hippology Contest is a state-level contest offered to New Hampshire 4-H youth that have participated in their County 4-H Hippology Contest and/or county preparation events.
-Hippology is a four-phase contest: a judging phase, an examination phase, a stations phase, and a problem solving phase.
+Hippology is a four-phase contest: a judging phase, an examination phase, a stations phase, and a judging phase.
 Seniors contestants judge in hand or halter classes and performance (riding/driving) classes.
 Juniors and Intermediates judge a class based on photos/slides.
 You do not need to have a horse to get involved in hippology!
 For more information on how to get involved in your local county 4-H horse program (or other county programs), please contact your county UNH Cooperative Extension 4-H Program Coordinator.
 The contact information for your county UNH Cooperative Extension office can be found by clicking here.

 The New Hampshire 4-H Hippology Contest serves as a selection event for the New Hampshire 4-H Hippology state team.
 The top eight senior individuals will be offered further training to prepare for the Regional and National Contests.
 For more information on this years New Hampshire 4-H Horse Judging state team check out the New Hampshire 4-H National Horse Team page.
-For more information on the New England Regional 4-H Horse Contest or the Eastern National 4-H Horse Round Up, click their links.
+For more information on the Northeast Regional 4-H Horse Contest or the Eastern National 4-H Horse Round Up, click their links.

 Forms, Paperwork, and Policies